natsteven/tacas26-artifact/README.md

 This points to the definition file `sv-comp/spf.xml` which in turn points at the benchmark set file `sv-comp/Strings.set`.
 User could set up different subsets of the benchmakrs or otherwise adjust the definition file if they so choose.
 We point to the https://gitlab.com/sosy-lab/sv-comp/bench-defs repository for extensive documentation on this framework.

+### Converting SMT-LIB to JSON
+If you would like to only convert a .smt2 to our .json DFG format use `util/getSMT.sh` with a directory or file path and optional output path.